Bushcraft skills are essential for survival, especially if you plan on bugging out to a remote location.

-Tree bark is also great as a tinder and firestarter.
-Red cedar bark is especially fibrous, and can be lit even when damp.
+Tree bark also makes a great tinder and firestarter.
+Red cedar bark is especially fibrous and can be lit even when damp.
 You can fluff up red cedar bark to create a “bird’s nest” to catch sparks or live embers.

 Birch bark is rich in resins which help them ignite faster.
 It’s also resistant to moisture and easy to gather.
-With a knife, simply skin dead fallen birch trees and their barks will come off in sheets.
-You can tear birch bark into strips and bundle it up to start a fire.
+Simply skin dead fallen birch trees with a knife, and their barks will come off in sheets.
+You can tear birch bark into strips and bundle them up to start a fire.

 Fatwood is another term for pine heartwood drenched in resin.
-Though not as common nor as easy to harvest as the other firestarters mentioned earlier, fatwood shavings light almost instantly even in very damp conditions.
-You can also cut them up in chunks and use them kindling or firewood.
+Though not as common nor as easy to harvest as the other firestarters mentioned earlier, fatwood shavings light almost instantly, even in super damp conditions.
+You can also cut them up in chunks and use them as kindling or firewood.

 Other natural fire starters include:

-- tinder fungus – a black and spongy species of mushroom used to hold coals or reignite fires
+- Tinder fungus – This black and spongy species of mushroom is used to hold coals or reignite fires.

-- cattails – dry and fluffy, cattails can be found near water or in marshlands.
-They don’t burn for very long, so they’re usually considered as flash tinder
+- Cattails – Dry and fluffy, cattails can be found near water or in marshlands.
+They don’t burn for very long, so they’re usually considered flash tinder.

 Batoning and splitting firewood

 Batoning firewood has been a very polarizing topic among preppers.
 Should you do it and risk ruining your knife?
 Or should you never do it at all?